frellwan/TensorFlow-2.0/README.md

 # TensorFlow 2.0

- TensorFlow notebooks from Imperial College London Tensorflow Courses.
+TensorFlow notebooks from Imperial College London TensorFlow Courses.

 ## Course 1

- <ins>Key Ideas</ins>
+### Key Ideas
- The Sequential model API
+- The Sequential model API
- Validation, Regularization, and Callbacks
+- Validation, Regularization, and Callbacks
- Saving and loading models
+- Saving and loading models
- Develop model to predict house numbers
+- Develop model to predict house numbers

 ## Course 2

-<ins>Key Ideas</ins>
+### Key Ideas
-The Keras Functional API
+- The Keras Functional API
-The Data Pipeline
+- The Data Pipeline
-Sequence Modeling
+- Sequence Modeling
-Model subclassing and custom training loops
+- Model subclassing and custom training loops
-Develop a custom model to translate from English to German
+- Develop a custom model to translate from English to German